ETC-A/etca-spec/base-isa.md

 ### Execution of Reserved Instructions

-When executing a reserved instruction, the CPU should halt.
+When executing a reserved instruction, the CPU must halt normal execution of the program.
+This can mean Halt and Catch Fire, halt and wait to be interrupted, trigger an interrupt, or other such behaviors.
+A future extension is expected to tighten this restriction to "the CPU must trigger a specified interrupt."